apache/flink/docs/content/docs/dev/table/procedures.md

 # Procedures

-Flink Table API & SQL empowers users to perform data manipulation or administrative tasks with procedures.
-Procedures can run FLINK jobs with `StreamExecutionEnvironment` provided, which make procedures more powerful and flexible.
+Flink Table API & SQL empowers users to perform data manipulation and administrative tasks with procedures.
+Procedures can run FLINK jobs with the provided `StreamExecutionEnvironment`, making them more powerful and flexible.

 ## Implementation Guide

-To call a procedure, the procedure should be provided by a catalog.
-To provide procedures in a catalog, you must implement a procedure and then return the procedure in method `Catalog.getProcedure(ObjectPath procedurePath)`.
-The following steps will guild how to implement a procedure and provide it in a catalog.
+To call a procedure, it must be available in a catalog.
+To provide procedures in a catalog, you need to implement the procedure and then return it using the `Catalog.getProcedure(ObjectPath procedurePath)` method.
+The following steps will guild you on how to implement and provide a procedure in a catalog.

 ### Procedure Class